Gabriel Peak + Elija Ridge by Ragged Ridge via Cabinet Creek / 加布里埃爾峯

 Final Stretch on Gabriel Peak

 At 7200′, we made a rising traverse and cut across the south side of Point 7722.
 Then we reached Gabriel Peak’s east saddle after some careful scrambling.
-Later we went up a series of ledges and loose rocks to arrive at the roomy summit.
+We soon went up a series of ledges and loose rocks to reach the roomy summit.

 See more trip photos here.